Bagaimana Obat Dapat Mempengaruhi Pendengaran Anda?

 Some Medications That Can Lead to Hearing Loss

 Hearing loss is a common issue, especially as we age.
 However, many people are unaware that certain medications can contribute to or even cause hearing loss.
-This phenomenon, known as ototoxicity, is when a drug damages the inner ear or the auditory nerve.
+This phenomenon, known as ototoxicity, occurs when a drug damages the inner ear or the auditory nerve.
 While hearing loss caused by medication is often reversible once the drug is stopped, in some cases, it can be permanent.

 Understanding which medications are linked to hearing loss can help you make informed decisions about your health and avoid potential hearing damage.
 Here’s what you need to know about medications and hearing loss.